 You can either eat these straight from the freezer, or let them set out for 10-15 minutes to soften, which I preferred.
 Then they taste like true key lime pie!
 You’d never guess they were dairy- and egg-free.
 Enjoy!

-- 1 1/4 cups graham cracker crumbs (about 1 sleeve graham crackers / GF for gluten-free eaters)*
+- 1 1/4 cups graham cracker crumbs (about 1 sleeve graham crackers as original recipe is written / GF for gluten-free eaters)*

 - 1/3 - 1/2 cup agave nectar (depending on preferred sweetness)

-- Preheat oven to 375 degrees F (190 C) and line a standard muffin tin with 12 paper liners.
+Preheat oven to 375 degrees F (190 C) and line a standard muffin tin with 12 paper liners (as original recipe is written // adjust if altering batch size).